harabchuk/lygte-reviews/README.md

 # Lygte-Info Reviews

-A quasar application for filtering and sorting electronics reviews from lygte-info.dk
+A Quasar application for filtering and sorting electronics reviews from https://lygte-info.dk website.

+## Copyright notice

+All reviews in this application and repository are from https://lygte-info.dk and subject to copyright.

 ## Install the dependencies
 ```bash